 - People with low immune system or weakened immuned system for example diabetic or HIV/AIDS patients.

 - Secondary bacterial infection.
 The bacteria release substances that can cause soggy skin with eroded areas between the toes that are and painful.

 - Allergic reaction that may cause an eruption of blisters on your fingers, toes or hands (dermatophytid reaction).

 You can apply medication like antifungal cream to your skin.
 More severe cases may require prescription medications.
 The aim of the treatment is to inhibit the growth of the fungi as well as to prevent it from spreading.
 Antifungal powder and basic good hygiene can resolve most cases.
 If the infection is not adequately treated with anti-fungal powder, consult your doctor.
-Doctor will prescribe anti-fungal cream or anti-fungal medication.
+Doctor will prescribe anti-fungal creams or anti-fungal medications.
 Even when treated with antifungal drugs, the infection may take several weeks to disappear.

 - Keep your feet dry, especially after taking shower and oblution.
 Go barefoot to let your feet air out as much as possible when you are at home.